bkbooth/benbooth.dev/src/blog/2016/building-a-basic-ui-clone-of-instagram-using-elm-part-3.md

 ---
 title: Building a basic UI-clone of Instagram using Elm - Part 3
 date: 2016-12-07T23:34:00+11:00
+description: I've had a fascination with functional programming for a few years but never really jumped in with any language.
+Elm seems like a good jumping on point so follow along as I learn Elm while building a basic web app.
+Here I build the single post view and add the comments form.
-tags: [Programming, Elm, Functional]
+tags: [Coding, Elm, Functional]
 unsplashHero: vaTiOuT-Y4s
 ---

-This article is a part of a series, if you haven't read the first or second parts yet you can read them [here](https://benbooth.co/building-a-basic-ui-clone-of-instagram-using-elm-part-1/) and [here](https://benbooth.co/building-a-basic-ui-clone-of-instagram-using-elm-part-2/).
+This article is a part of a series, you should read [part 1](/building-a-basic-ui-clone-of-instagram-using-elm-part-1/) and [part 2](/building-a-basic-ui-clone-of-instagram-using-elm-part-2/) if you haven't already.
 Alternatively you can get the code from the end of the last article [here](https://github.com/bkbooth/Elmstagram/tree/part2) and continue along.
 You can view the finished app [here][demo] and all of the source code is available [here][repo].

 ## Implement the single post view